prisma-collective/docs/content/events/resilience.md

 - Biodiversity: if governance is done well biodiversity should increase

-Citizen science vs. citizen sensing.
+Citizen science vs. citizen sensing - people just taking pictures of stuff.

 How in touch with the orgs are you after the accelerator?
 Not as much as they'd like to.